zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Commiting

+!!!
+Info "Why"
+    - I would like to save my changes to my local Git repository.

 ```sh
 git commit -m 'some message'
 ```

 ### Commiting without any changes

+!!!
+Info "Why"
+    - I would like to add a commit to my local repository without adding any files
+    - I would like to have a commit that can trigger a pipeline in the remote source control

 ```sh
 git commit --allow-empty 'some message'